ahmedkaludi/accelerated-mobile-pages/readme.txt

 = I have addded /?amp at the end of the url and still I'm not able to see the AMP version of my site? =

 Please check if you have "Pretty Permalinks" enabled.
 If not then activate it.
 For more details about Pretty Permalinks check out this wonderful article https://codex.wordpress.org/Using_Permalinks

+== Screenshots ==
+1. AMP Homepage
+2. AMP Single Post
+3. Post Navigation in Single
+4. Sticky Social sharing icons
+5. Overlay Navigation menu sidebar.

 == Changelog ==